GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 We choose $d = 360$, corresponding to a $1°$ resolution.
 Higher spectrum numerical values indicate the presence of a source at this location.
-Those angles, being #acrpl("DoA")s, are relative to the microphone array's orientation.
+Those angles, being #doa;s, are relative to the microphone array's orientation.
 A peak at $0°$ designates the presence of a source in front of the microphones.

-*Multi-Source #acr("DoA") Encoding*
+*Multi-Source #doa Encoding*

-The dataset contains the #acr("DoA") values for each sample.
+The dataset contains the #doa values for each sample.
 We need to convert this list of scalar angular values to our spatial spectrum encoding format so that we can use it as a regression target.
 Numerous methods could be employed to achieve this.
 A first solution to this problem could be placing a pseudo-Dirac at the exact location of the sources.